inku2333/hadoop-mapreduce-project/README.md

 //
-this project may be can guide a person who is struggling against mapreduce(hadoop)
+this project may guide a person who is struggling against mapreduce(hadoop)
 and all files are on english
 my own mail address:
 2622171596@qq.com